khulnasoft/deepscale/docs/_tutorials/cifar-10.md

 ### Run CIFAR-10 Model with DeepScale Enabled

-To start training CIFAR-10 model with DeepScale applied, execute the following command, it will use all detected GPUs by default.
+To start training the CIFAR-10 model with DeepScale applied, execute the following command, it will use all detected GPUs by default.

 ```bash
 deepscale cifar10_deepscale.py --deepscale_config ds_config.json
 ```

-DeepScale usually prints more training details for user to monitor, including training settings, performance statistics and loss trends.
+DeepScale usually prints more training details for the user to monitor, including training settings, performance statistics and loss trends.
 ```
 deepscale.pt cifar10_deepscale.py --deepscale_config ds_config.json
 Warning: Permanently added '[192.168.0.22]:42227' (ECDSA) to the list of known hosts.